kaylalane/todo/README.md

-# todo
+# Do it!

-A todo website made with React, Firebase and Tailwind.
+A todo app made with React, React Router, Tailwind and Firebase.